nathanael-fijalkow/games_book/12_Multiobjectives/multiple_dimensions.md

 ```

 For the first part of this chapter, we consider multidimension quantitative games.
-With regard to the formalism of \cref{chap:payoffs}, the only change to the arena is the set of colours associated with edges: we now have vectors in $\mathbb{R}^k$ where $k \in  \mathbb{N}_{>0}$ is the dimension of the game.
+With regard to the formalism of {prf:ref}`chap:payoffs`, the only change to the arena is the set of colours associated with edges: we now have vectors in $\mathbb{R}^k$ where $k \in  \mathbb{N}_{>0}$ is the dimension of the game.
 As before, for computational purposes, it makes sense to restrict our colouring to rational numbers, and for the sake of simplicity, we even consider **integers only** without loss of generality.

-For the weighted games of \cref{chap:payoffs}, where a single quantitative objective $f$ is considered, we know that the value of the game exists.
+For the weighted games of {prf:ref}`chap:payoffs`, where a single quantitative objective $f$ is considered, we know that the value of the game exists.
 In most cases, optimal strategies do too, which makes the problems of computing the value and solving the game for a given threshold morally equivalent.
 In our simple multidimension setting, we focus on **conjunctions** of objectives.
 Similarly to what we did in the one-dimension case, we will write $f_{\geq \vec{x}}$ with $\vec{x} \in  \mathbb{Q}^k$ to define the objective

 $$
 f_{\geq \vec{x}} = \bigcap_{i = 1}^{k} \left\lbrace  \pi \in E^\omega \mid f_i( \pi) \geq \vec{x}_i\right\rbrace